 Executive Summary

-Marine energy (offshore wind, tidal, wave) promises to diversify the U.S. renewable energy porfolio, which is important to reducing greenhouse gas emissions that contribute to climate change and reducing reliance on foreign non-renewable energy sources for national security.
-Development of these marine energy resources in the U.S. lags considerably behind Europe and other developed countries.
-The first (and currently only) U.S. commercial facility in Block Island, Rhode Island went into production December of 2016.
-As implementation costs for these technologies continue to drop and increasingly ambitious targets for renewable energy are set, planning of new marine renewable energy development needs to effectively evaluate competing ocean uses that may come into conflict.
-Marine renwable energy is complementary to other large scale renewables by offering consistent energy in high demand times during morning and evening hours when solar is less available and in proximity to coastal areas where populations tend to concentrate.
+Marine energy (offshore wind, tidal, wave) have the potential to help diversify the U.S. renewable energy porfolio, which is important to reducing reliance on foreign non-renewable energy sources, powering the U.S. economy in the 21st century, creating jobs, and to reducing greenhouse gas emissions that contribute to climate change.
+The first U.S. commercial marine energy facility went into production in December of 2016: the Block Island (Rhode Island) offshore wind farm.
+As implementation costs for these technologies continue to drop and increasingly ambitious targets for renewable energy are set, marine renewable energy planning and development will need to effectively evaluate competing ocean uses.
+Marine renewable energy may be complementary to other large scale renewables by offering consistent energy in high demand times during morning and evening hours when solar is less available and in proximity to coastal areas where populations tend to concentrate [@lehmann_ocean_2017a; @gilman_national_2016].